 New Hampshire’s defensive driving course will help you learn how to be a safer driver with resources for improving your driving abilities.
 This can reduce your risk of being involved in an accident, traffic violation, and other incidents on the road.

-Every school develops their own curriculum, so each course will be slightly different, However, you can expect for all New Hampshire defensive driving courses to cover the same basic curriculum.
-Typically, you'll learn about topics including:
+Every school develops its own curriculum so that each course will be slightly different; however, you can expect all New Hampshire defensive driving courses to cover the same basic curriculum.
+Typically, you’ll learn about topics including: